Database Change with Risk-Based Approval Flow

 Prerequisites

-Step 1 Prepare the databases and users
+Step 1 - Start Bytebase and Prepare the Users

 docker run --rm --init \